November 30, 2023

 Searchlight Pictures / Element Pictures

 I cannot recall another performance from a mainstream female movie star at the height of her stardom as fearless as the one Stone gives as Bella Baxter.
-She quite literally bears all in dozens of explicit scenes of intense sexual gratification as essentially a child character transported in a woman's body (not unlike Frankenstein) who then goes on a journey discovering her own desires and agency throughout the bizarrely oddball film.
+She literally bears all without any shame in dozens of explicit scenes of intense sexual gratification as essentially a childlike character transported in a reanimated woman's body (not unlike Frankenstein) who then goes on a journey discovering her own desires and agency throughout the bizarrely endearing oddball film.

-An all-star cast of high-level male energy from the likes of Mark Ruffalo's male bimbo lawyer to Willem Dafoe's moving riff on Dr. Frankenstein and Ramy Youssef as the sort of meek boyfriend-at-home role surrounds Stone's stunning performance of pure innocence.
+An all-star cast of high-level male energy from the likes of Mark Ruffalo's male bimbo lawyer to Willem Dafoe's moving riff on the mad scientist genius Dr. Frankenstein (literally referred to as "God," short for Dr. Godwin) and Ramy Youssef as the sort of meek boyfriend-at-home role surrounds Stone's stunning performance of total innocence.
 Lanthimos' kinetic Victorian-era vision of London builds a sense of crazed wonderment through Bella's eyes.

 Adapted on the page by British screenwriter Tony McNamara, everyone dials up the surreal period aesthetic times a million.
 Western Europe appears on screen as a saturated fantasyland of pure imagination as characters set sail across the Mediterranean.
 There are strong and obvious comparisons to the toy-like storyline of Barbie's glossy feminist themes and ideals to be made.

-Stone and Lanthimos have created a sweetly hyper-sexual fantasy sex comedy through a vivid sense of comic absurdism in a surreal portrait of sexual independence and deeply psychological dissections of character archetypes.
+Stone and Lanthimos have created a sweetly perverse, hyper-sexual coming-of-age fantasy of a sex comedy through a vivid sense of comic absurdism in a surreal portrait of female independence and deeply psychological dissections of character archetypes.
 Poor Things is a daring and hilarious piece of work.

 More | YVArcade / Indiewire / Inverse / Vogue